-The Health Services Office is located in the Modular building Room 117.
-During the academic year a full-time nurse practitioner, two part-time practitioners, and a part-time physician staff the office.
-Office hours are Monday, 8 a.m. to 8 p.m.; Tuesday, Wednesday and Friday 8 a.m. to 4 p.m.; and Thursday, 8 a.m. to 7 p.m.
-During the summer months when the Health Services Office is closed, emergencies are referred to Worcester State University Police.
+The Health Services Office is located in Sheehan Hall.
+During the academic year a fulltime nurse practitioner, two part-time practitioners, and a part-time physician staff the office.
+Office hours are available on the web at www.worcester.edu/HealthServices or by calling 508-929-8875.
+When the Health Services is closed, emergencies are referred to Worcester State University Police.